markus-ebke/python-billiards/docs/quickstart.rst

    Initial state of Galperin’s billiard

-The *Billiard.evolve* method simulates our billiard system from *bld.time* until a given end time.
-It returns a list of collisions (ball-ball and ball-obstacle collisions).
+The *Billiard.evolve* method simulates our billiard system for a given time interval.
+It returns a list of collisions (the number of ball-ball and the number of ball-obstacle collisions).

 .. doctest::

    >>> bld.next_collision  # (time, ball index, ball index or obstacle)-triplet
-   (1.8000000000000005, 0, 1)
+   (1.8, 0, 1)
    >>> total_collisions = 0
-   >>> for i in [1, 2, 3, 4, 5]:
+   >>> for i in range(5):
-   ...     total_collisions += sum(bld.evolve(i))
+   ...     total_collisions += sum(bld.evolve(1.0))
    ...     print(f"Until t = {bld.time}: {total_collisions} collisions")
    ...
-   Until t = 1: 0 collisions
+   Until t = 1.0: 0 collisions
-   Until t = 2: 1 collisions
+   Until t = 2.0: 1 collisions
-   Until t = 3: 1 collisions
+   Until t = 3.0: 1 collisions
-   Until t = 4: 4 collisions
+   Until t = 4.0: 4 collisions
-   Until t = 5: 314152 collisions
+   Until t = 5.0: 314152 collisions

 The first collision happened at time t = 1.8.
-Until t = 4 there were only 4 collisions, but then between t = 4 and t = 5 there were several thousands.
+Until t = 4.0 there were only 4 collisions, but then between t = 4.0 and t = 5.0 there were several thousand.
 Let’s see how the situation looks now:

 .. doctest::

    >>> bld.time  # current time
-   5
+   5.0
    >>> visualize.plot(bld)
    (<Figure size 800x600 with 1 Axes>, <Axes: >)
    >>> plt.show()